In this tutorial, we will create a full-fledged registration experience, capable of...

 3. SETUP GUEST FORM

-By nature, these extra registrants are labeled (we gave them the label of "Associate" earlier in the setup process) and thus treated differently by the system (else we wouldn't need a guest setup tool!)
-In this final step of guest setup, we need to determine which items that are already present on the registration form should also be viewable by "guest" registrants.
+In the final step of guest setup, we need to determine which items that are already present on the registration form should also be viewable by "guest" or invited registrants.

 Each dropdown contains the same 3 options: